-All three of these games incorporate candy because I mean it’s a party and what kid doesn’t like candy!
+All three of these games incorporate candy because I mean it’s a party and what kid or adult doesn’t like candy!
 You can use candy for prizes or get other small things as prizes for the winners instead.
 There’s a reason piñatas are so popular!
 One of my readers also suggested using dollar bills or money instead of candy and that works great as well!

 Birthday Party Games: Balloon Burst